 Aside from the TTB guidelines, consult your local and state laws for specific labeling requirements.

 Of course, aside from being truthful, the visual elements of the label will need to be attractive to potential customers.
-Plenty of services can design this for you, or you can hire a freelance graphic designer to do this for you.
+Plenty of services can design this for you, or you can hire a freelance graphic designer.

 As stated above, you need to consider your branding when you design your product labels.